 Finally got to dine in their buffet at our last breakfast in Yogyakarta.
 The food selection is pretty diverse, but still showcasing the best foods Indonesia has to offer.
 They even have Jamu, a local specialty drink in Java, which Febrian pointed out.

 What I also liked were how the food was placed.
-There were a different station for each food group and they weren’t cramped with each other.
+There was a different station for each food group and they weren’t cramped with each other.
 Refills were also quick.

 The Royal Ambarrukmo Tour